 For Fans Of: Corruption [Pascal Aka Film], City on Fire, Microbe, When There’s Smoke

 -Director Lewis Brown has made music videos for MC Bilair, Kharkov, and The Nkoua to name a few.

--The Republic of Congo (not to be confused with their next door neighbor the Democratic Republic of Congo) has a population of over 5 million people and their capital/largest city is Brazzaville.
+-The Republic of Congo (not to be confused with its next-door neighbor the Democratic Republic of Congo) has a population of over 5 million people and it’s capital/largest city is Brazzaville.

 Show me what you got, Lewis Brown.

 No One is an action film where a man is chased around town by some hoodlums.
 They all fight, but the man gets captured by them.
 He’s eventually tortured, but someone is about to come to his rescue which is tied to some fancy bracelet used as collateral. how will everyone fare in this knockdown drag-out fight in the small Central African nation?